Adopt

 Story

 Meet Cleo the Chi Weenie!
-She is still a young pup so please only apply if you are ready for the training required and long term commitment Her and our other dog Sweet Potato are from the same hoarder which means they are use to living with a lot of other dogs in a nasty house where they have never been walked on a leash or been outside before.
-They need someone that is patience with them while they learn new things and preferably have another dog their own size in their home that can teach them things and be their comfort Right now she is a pretty scared and nervous girl - we will update her bio as she settles into her foster home.
+Her and our other dog Sweet Potato are from the same hoarder which means they are use to living with a lot of other dogs in a nasty house where they have never been walked on a leash or been outside before.
+They need someone that is patience with them while they learn new things and preferably have another dog their own size in their home that can teach them things and be their comfort Right now she is a pretty scared and nervous girl but is getting braver everyday.
+She started to trust her foster parents after a couple days of giving her space and going at her pace.
 We do not recommend young kids in the home, she would need a quiet environment.
-Still gaging how she is but large dogs scare her right now All POSO Dogs come with: - Spayed/Neutered - Basic Shots (age appropriate) - Fecal and 4dx testing - other medical concerns addressed before adoption - 2 Free one on one dog training sessions with a professional dog trainer - Training received in foster home - Basic things like some food, treats, leash and collar - PDFs of training material and local coupons and dog sitter recommendations
+She has warmed up to the other dogs in her foster home and is starting to play with the other little dog.
+She is not fully potty trained yet and will need to continue using a crate and working on this so she understands that we dont potty inside anymore.
+She’s doing well with a structured routine with crate time immediately followed by outside time.
+Everyday she comes out of her shell more and more and just needs someone that isnt expecting cuddles day one but will cuddle you day 5.
+Once she trusts you she is very sweet and loves affection.
+All POSO Dogs come with: - Spayed/Neutered - Basic Shots (age appropriate) - Fecal and 4dx testing - other medical concerns addressed before adoption - 2 Free one on one dog training sessions with a professional dog trainer - Training received in foster home - Basic things like some food, treats, leash and collar - PDFs of training material and local coupons and dog sitter recommendations

 We'll also keep you updated on Ruby's adoption status with email updates.